BuiAnh12/graduation_project_backend/rec_sys/server/API_ENDPOINT.md

 ### Run the API

-User must stand at rec_system to run this smoothly
+User must stand at server to run this smoothly
 ```bash
 uvicorn server.main:app --reload --port 8000
 ```